Descent (aeronautics): Normal descents

 Intentional descents might be undertaken to land, avoid other air traffic or poor flight conditions (turbulence, icing conditions, or bad weather), clouds (particularly under visual flight rules), to see something lower, to enter warmer air (see adiabatic lapse rate), or to take advantage of wind direction of a different altitude, particularly with balloons.

 Normal descents take place at a constant airspeed and constant angle of descent (3 degree final approach at most airports).
 The pilot controls the angle of descent by varying engine power and pitch angle (lowering the nose) to keep the airspeed constant.
 Unpowered descents (such as engine failure) are steeper than powered descents but flown in a similar way as a glider.

 Rapid descents

 Rapid descents relate to dramatic changes in cabin air pressure—even pressurized aircraft—and can result in discomfort in the middle ear.
 Relief is achieved by decreasing relative pressure by equalizing the middle ear with ambient pressure ("popping ears") through swallowing, yawning, chewing, or the valsalva maneuver.

 Helicopters which lose power do not simply fall out of the sky.
 In a maneuver called autorotation, the pilot configures the rotors to spin faster driven by the upward moving air, which limits the rate of descent.
 Very shortly before meeting the ground, the pilot changes the momentum stored in the rotor to increase lift to slow the rate of descent to a normal landing (but without extended hovering).

+Tactical descent

+A tactical descent is a maneuver typically used only by military aircraft.
+It consists of a steep angle dive to lose altitude rapidly, with the use of thrust reversers to prevent excessive speed.